-In certain situations staff or volunteers may be required or offer to transport children as part of their work.
-Some of this section also applies to child minders, please delete as appropriate.
-As for any other activity undertaken at work, the employer has a duty to carry out a risk assessment covering the health and safety of their staff and to manage any known risks.
+In certain situations, staff or volunteers may be required or offer to transport children as part of their work.
+As for any other activity undertaken at work, the employer has a duty to carry out a risk assessment covering the health and safety of their staff and to manage any known risks.6 the child/ren.
+If any of them may require close supervision, then another adult should travel in the vehicle so that the driver is not distracted or compromised.

 Consideration must be given to the potential distraction of the driver and the supervision of the passengers.
-A judgement should be made about the likely behaviour and individual needs of the child/ren.
-If any of them may require close supervision, then another adult should travel in the vehicle so that the driver is not distracted or compromised.
+A judgement should be made about the likely behaviour and individual needs of